grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 'That's fucking it."
 Percy pointed over to the pile of bicycles that Hemi was untangling and tossing one-by-one towards them.
 "Select your steed.
 Choose carefully, most have a surprise or two."

 Shakes looked over the bicycles, which could only be called 'bicycles' if the only thing you knew about bicycles was that they had two wheels.
-Piled on the grating of the deck, they looked more like a giant rusting version of Mikado.
-Any individual bicycle appeared to be missing some critical part or another: say a seat, or handle bars, or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
-One or two appeared to be missing critical structural tubes, and looked like they would collapse under the weight of an adult.
+Piled on the grating of the deck, they looked more like a giant rusting Mikado set laid out to play.
+Any individual bicycle appeared to be missing some critical part or another: a seat, or handle bars, or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
+One or two appeared to be missing structural tubes and looked like they would collapse under the weight of an adult.
 Some were clearly kids bikes, with tiny wheels and faded and ripped streamers hanging from their tiny handlebars.
 On one someone had welded a motorcycle fork with a motorcycle wheel.
 Shakes guessed that 'bicycle' must weigh more than 50 kilograms.

 Shakes selected a promising looking machine from the pile Hemi was still adding to.
 An simple small steel frame with upright bars and fenders, and the rusting remains of a steel basket, bent and crushed but still hanging on the front of the bicycle.
 Shakes stepped over it and looked at Percy.
 "OK, now what?"